Shurna83/css-battles-collection/README.md

 I had and am having fun with CSS battles.
 Just, I would like to challenge myself on some more real world battle, e.g. create some real world or fancy layout.
 That would be really instructive and something real to learn.

-All the solutions I found so far in the web focus on a 100% match regardless of what approach to use.
+All the solutions I found so far in the web focus on a 100% match or the highest score regardless of what approach to use.
 I saw a lot of box-shadow tricks, pixel perfect margins and other stuff like that.
 You know what?
 Those are gorgeous for the sake of the battle itself!
 But.
-The approach I use in my work life projects is totally different and I like to play the battles with this mindset.
+Such tricks are not actually maintainable in a real world life.
+The approach I use at work is totally different and I like to play the battles with another, more realistic, mindset.

 Hope you can find those useful!